 Instead, I found myself writing a book on a couch, using my new laptop, sipping a cappuccino.
 My black and white cat sat behind me, looking through the window at a squirrel, who was trying to hide her nut inside the flower pot for the colder days to come.

-Nevertheless, it felt warm and cosy since January evenings seemed to be colder than I could ever imagine.
+Nevertheless, it felt warm and cozy since January evenings seemed to be colder than I could ever imagine.

 I never struggled emotionally, I am a very optimistic person.
 But my dear wife’s past, which I will keep private, led her to mental health problems.
-Anxiety, depression, OCD, even suicidal thoughts and attempts.
+Anxiety, depression, OCD, and even suicidal thoughts, and attempts.